-The Board also requires that you complete the AICPA's ethics course and pass the exam.
+The association of state boards also requires that you complete the AICPA's ethics course and pass the ethics exam.
 This is a self-study, open-book course and exam.
 You may purchase a copy of the course from the UACPA or you might elect to order it directly from the AICPA.
 The AICPA website offers the option of taking the course online, which many find more expedient.

 Continuing Professional Education (CPE) Standards

-Once you have attained the distinct honor of holding a CPA license in Utah, you must continue to maintain and develop your professional knowledge with CPE hours.
+Once you pass the cpa exam and have attained the distinct honor of holding a CPA license in Utah, you must continue to maintain and develop your professional knowledge with CPE hours.
 These hours are accounted for on a biennial basis, but you will have no such requirements during your first licensure period.

 For your second, and all ensuing, licensure period, you are required to complete 80 CPE hours.
 In those hours, you must include the following: